-As of December 31, 2013, there were 26,551,195 shares of common stock outstanding held by 158 stockholders of record, assuming (i) the automatic conversion of all outstanding shares of our convertible preferred stock and Class B common stock into Class A common stock, and conversion of all our shares of Class A common stock (including shares of Class A common stock issued upon conversion of our convertible preferred stock and Class B common stock as described above) into shares of a single class of common stock upon filing of our amended and restated certificate of incorporation effective upon the consummation of the offering and (ii) the net exercise of an outstanding warrant for 845,867 shares of our convertible preferred stock, resulting in the issuance of 286,055 shares of our common stock based on the initial public offering price of \$15.00.
-In addition, as of December 31, 2013, we had outstanding options to acquire 8,359,589 shares of our common stock and one warrant exercisable for 25,174 shares of convertible preferred stock, which will be converted to a warrant exercisable for 12,587 shares of common stock upon the completion of this offering.
-On March 3, 2014, our board of directors approved the issuance under our 2007 Stock Incentive Plan of 2,200,371 shares of Class A common stock as restricted stock awards and options to purchase 500,000 shares of Class A common stock.
+As of December 31, 2013, there were 52,530,348 shares of common stock outstanding held by 164 stockholders of record, assuming the automatic conversion of all outstanding shares of our convertible preferred stock and Class B common stock into Class A common stock, and conversion of all our shares of Class A common stock (including shares of Class A common stock issued upon conversion of our convertible preferred stock and Class B common stock as described above) into shares of a single class of common stock upon filing of our amended and restated certificate of incorporation effective upon the consummation of the offering.
+In addition, as of December 31, 2013, we had outstanding options to acquire 16,719,254 shares of our common stock, one warrant exercisable for 25,174 shares of convertible preferred stock, which will be converted to a warrant exercisable for 25,174 shares of common stock upon the completion of this offering, and one warrant exercisable for 845,867 shares of convertible preferred stock, which will be exercised with the underlying shares converted to 845,867 shares of common stock in connection with completion of this offering.
+On March 3, 2014, our board of directors approved the issuance under our 2007 Stock Incentive Plan of 4,375,743 shares of Class A common stock as restricted stock awards and options to purchase 1,000,000 shares of Class A common stock.
+A portion of the restricted stock awards are contingent upon stockholder approval of an amendment to our certificate of incorporation to increase the authorized shares of common stock and the number of shares available under our 2007 Stock Incentive Plan, which we expect to occur prior to consummation of this offering.